World Series of Beer Pong

-The World Series of Beer Pong (WSOBP) is the largest Beer pong tournament in the world in number of participants and cash prizes offered.
-It has been held close to or in Las Vegas since January, 2006.
+The World Series of Beer Pong (WSOBP) is the largest beer pong tournament in the world in number of participants and cash prizes offered.
+It has been held in the Las Vegas area since January 2006.

 History

 WSOBP I

 WSOBP I, originally known only as “The World Series of Beer Pong”, was held at the Oasis Hotel and Casino in Mesquite, NV from January 2 through January 6, 2006.
 Approximately 80 teams from the United States and Canada competed for the $10,000 grand prize.

 The two teammates met while competing as athletes at the University of Michigan.
 Nick Velissaris was a member of the school's varsity wrestling team, while Jason Coben was a diver on the school's varsity swimming and diving team.
 Jason won the 2003 NCAA Championship in Platform Diving.